ewjay/fapiwiki/FAPI_Meeting_Notes_2022-02-23_Atlantic.rst

 ===================================
 Australia (Gail/Mike L.)
 ------------------------------------
-Continued to collaborate with DSB to find academic partner in Australia to perform security analysis with U. Stuttgart.

-DSB timeline schedule is quite challenging and U. Stuttgart is evaluating the feasibility.

-Deadline is late summer/late fall this year.

 Brazil (Mike L.)
 ---------------------------
-Meeting with open insurance brazil yesterday.

-Very early on but they probably adopt OBB Security (FAPI) and certification.

-70 institutions for OIB.

-Outreach workshops will probably help.

-Phase 1 certifications are expected this summer.

 Berlin Group (Dave)
 --------------------------------
-* skipped

 FDX (Mike L.)
 ------------------
-* n/a

 GAIN (Gail/Mike L.)
 ---------------------
-OIDF BOD approved MOU and participation agreements.

-The latter will be sent out this morning for signatures.

-GAIN PoC Community Group will be published on the OIDF site.

-A separate page will list executed participation agreements.

 GOFCOE (Don)
 -------------------
-* n/a

 ISO/TC68 (Nat/Dave)
 ----------------------